-Augmented reality, or AR, involves dynamically superimposing digital annotations on real-world settings to supplement our perceptions and understandings of those settings.
+Augmented reality, or AR, involves dynamically superimposing digital information and artefacts on real-world settings to supplement our perceptions and understandings of those settings.
 The name derives from the notion that the digital data ‘augments’ the ‘reality’ we see around us.
 With strong support for the development of AR from a number of major technology companies including Apple, Facebook and Microsoft, important innovations are now occurring in this area.
-Along with technologically simpler QR codes, AR is part of a broader phenomenon which Tim O’Reilly has referred to as ‘web meets world’, where the real and the virtual overlap.
-Note that AR is quite distinct from virtual reality, or VR, which involves a fully digitally simulated experience rather than a layering of digital information over our view of reality.
-For a fuller discussion of the augmented-virtual continuum, and the differences between AR and VR, see the virtual reality page.

-The most sophisticated of today’s AR systems overlay web-based information (such as Wikipedia entries or travel reviews) and social media profiles on an image of the real world, generally on the screen of a mobile phone or other mobile device.
-These digital annotations can be seen by opening a relevant AR app, which looks through the viewfinder of the camera on the mobile device, and superimposes digital data on the resulting view of the real world.
+Today’s AR interfaces are most commonly accessed on smartphones or tablets, where AR browsers or apps overlay digital text, images, videos or objects on a user’s view of the real world, as seen through the viewfinder of the camera on the mobile device and displayed on its screen.
 A combination of geographical markers (which rely on GPS and geofencing) and visual markers (which rely on image/object recognition or, at the simplest, scanning of QR codes) may be used to trigger these digital displays.
-In the future, it is likely that such AR displays will be accessed more often through wearables like augmented reality glasses (such as Google Glass) and even augmented reality contact lenses.
+Such displays can now also be accessed through headsets or head-mounted displays (HMDs) to provide a more immersive experience; in the future, we may see the use of more wearables like augmented reality glasses (such as Google Glass) and even augmented reality contact lenses.

 It is increasingly possible for users to input information, interact with virtual objects or creatures, create texts or multimedia artefacts tagged to real-world geographical locations, and engage with other users through AR interfaces.
 The layering of many people’s comments and artefacts over a given location is sometimes called deep mapping.

-The best-known companies working on dedicated AR interfaces include Layar and Wikitude (see the Wikitude images above and below).
-Google Goggles (for Android) allows identification of some real-world images and objects.
-This is an area of considerable ongoing experimentation: note that the formerly well-known Junaio app was discontinued in 2015, and the educationally popular Woices was discontinued in 2017.
+Companies working on dedicated AR interfaces include Layar and Wikitude (see the Wikitude images above and below).
+Google Lens and Pinterest Lens allow identification of real-world images and objects (as well as text translation in the former case).
+This is an area of considerable ongoing experimentation, with companies appearing and disappearing: note that the formerly well-known Junaio app was discontinued in 2015, and the educationally popular Woices was discontinued in 2017.

-Because AR involves students learning in real-world environments, it corresponds to contemporary trends in situated and informal learning.
+But AR can also take students outside the classroom into real-world environments, in which case it corresponds to contemporary trends in situated and informal learning.
 Where students co-operate and collaborate on learning trails or games using mobile AR apps in their everyday settings, a social constructivist element is evident.
 Where students create multimedia artefacts to record, consolidate and share their learning, creativity and digital literacies come to the fore.

-For a recent overview of the promise of AR for education, work and other areas of life, you might like to check out some of the following videos.
-In many ways, videos demonstrate AR better than still images because they can capture its dynamic, changing aspects:
+For a recent overview of the promise of AR for education, work and other areas of life, you might like to check out some of the following links.
+Bear in mind that in many ways, videos demonstrate AR better than still images because they can capture its dynamic, changing aspects:

 - Knowledge Transfer: The Promise of Augmented Reality (Gaia Dempsey, 2015)